|

-and became famous for the Yo-Yo introduced in 1928.
-In the
+and became famous for introducing the world to the Yo-Yo in 1928.

 action figures.
-They are probably best know for their
+Marx is probably best known during this time for their

-name was revived in the 1990's and reissued some figures but has now
+name was revived in the 1990's and reissued some action figures, but has now

 the Bild Lilli Hong Kong head mold.
 Probably came in several